apfuzz/flux/README.md

 ### Install External Secrets Operator

+A secret is needed for authentication to the git repo.
+There are lots of other secrets required by this codebase as well so might as well install External Secrets Operator now so the secrets can be synched from Vault as needed.
+More about this in [external-secrets-operator](scripts/external-secrets-operator/README.md).

+It's a chicken/egg problem when building the cluster for the first time since there are no secrets to synchronize.
+In that case, the Kubernetes secrets can just be created from literal as needed until Vault is up and running.

 ```bash
 ./scripts/external-secrets-operator/eso.sh poptart vault.gangsterkitties.com
 ```

 ### Deploy Flux Operator

+We could install a specific version with `--version` but in general we want the latest available.

 ```bash
 helm install flux-operator oci://ghcr.io/controlplaneio-fluxcd/charts/flux-operator \